 Carolina, he has been a fixture on the bluegrass music scene.

 Fiddler Ashley Carder learned from local SC fiddlers including Pappy Sherrill and Vernon Riddle, and has been playing a driving

 style of old time and bluegrass fiddle for over 35 years.
 Ashley was the 2012

 and has been a member of numerous bands over the years, including South Carolina bluegrass ambassador Bill Wells' band.

-Our dobro player Dr. Larry Klein has been playing bluegrass music for over 30 years.
-Larry was the 2004 recipient of
+Our dobro player Dr. Larry Klein has been playing bluegrass music for over 40 years.
+Larry was the 2004

 including South Carolina bluegrass ambassador Bill Wells' band.
 Known as "Dr. Dobro", Larry has also been the host of the